Special Needs Planning

 -

-An outright inheritance can disqualify the recipient from SSI or Medicaid until the funds are spent down.
-A special needs trust prevents this problem.
+An outright inheritance can disqualify the recipient from SSI or Medicaid until the funds are spent down to the program's asset limits.
+A Special Needs Trust prevents this problem by holding the assets in a legally compliant structure that does not count against benefit eligibility thresholds.

 -